-Lake Hondah was brainchild of Blaise Jacques.
+The Lake Hondah Community was brainchild of Blaise Jacques.
 Initially owned by the Larson family (Henry & Hortense) Lake Hondah was initially sold to Blaise and sectioned off in 1973 as a religious camp / retreat for the Worldwide Church of God.
 It was then developed and incorporated as Lake Hondah in 1987 in 2 Phases & 3 Sections.
-There are 27 homes and 53 empty lots in the association.
+There are 28 homes and 51 empty lots in the association.

-In addition to the properties Lake Wilson and a pond are surrounded by 5 acres of parkland common areas.
+In addition to the lots there is T.J.
+Wilson Lake and a pond that are surrounded by 5 acres of parkland common areas.

 More information on the layout of this development may be seen on the Map section under the “About” menu options.